 Two investigators independently reviewed abstracts and full-text articles against the priori-specified inclusion criteria noted above.
 Studies selected for full-text review were critically appraised by two investigators.
 [Insert statement re: quality assessment].
 Data from the fair- or good-quality randomized controlled trials or observational studies was independently abstracted and reviewed for accuracy by two investigators.
 Discrepancies in both quality assessment and data extraction were resolved by consensus.

 Neuropsychological test data were abstracted from each study.
 Four included studies [16-19] did not provide sufficient data to calculate effect sizes; hence, their authors were contacted to request additional data on test results.
 All authors responded; one could not provide requested data because the study was conducted more than 10 years ago.
-In addition the author of a previous meta-analysis [8] provided raw test score differences
+In addition the author of a previous meta-analysis [8] provided study group means and standard deviations at pre and post treatment time points for each cognitive test used in the source studies.

 Neuropsychological Measures: insert why we grouped in such way – rational, ref etc.